 Child Custody, Parentage, and Visitation Agreements

-There are major decisions involved when making child custody and visitation arrangements and having the guidance of a competent family law attorney will help guide you along the way.
+There are major decisions involved when making child custody and visitation arrangements and having the guidance of a competent Orange County Family Lawyers. will help guide you along the way.

 When you’re going through a child custody case, it is important to focus on the facts including the relationship between each parent and each child, the child’s health, safety, education, and general development.
 Ultimately, managing the best interests of the children and creating an effective, manageable arrangement in which both the parents and children will succeed are critically important.